 We have recently been asked a few questions about what happens to your follower requests once you change your account from private to public.

-If you have pending follower requests on your private account and then you turn it public any pending follower requests you have are deleted.
-These people will not be notified of this, but will be given the option to follow you if they visit your profile again.
+If you have pending follower requests on your private account and then you turn it public any pending follower requests you have are automatically accepted.
+These people will then be able to view any of the content you have posted on your account.

 It is worth noting that once you turn your account to public, people will be able to follow you without having to request to do so.